 In this article, we have gathered some ideas, which can reduce the rate of returnees.

 Often, it is not because of the quality of the content that visitors bounce back to the results list, but because, because they got tired of waiting while the content was loading.
 When the bounce rate is high, the first round is always worth the page test your speed.

 According to some research, visitors are already closing the site, ha 2-3 they must wait more than a second for the result.
 Such measuring instruments, like google free PageSpeed Insights-ja, they don’t just test, but also give suggestions for improvement.

 2. Format the text

-Who has already collided with a huge text wall, you can know, how tempting it is to read through.
+Who has already collided with a huge text wall, you know, how tempting it is to read through.
 That's why it's life-giving, to format the texts properly.
-A sentence should not be longer than one and a half or two lines, and a paragraph should not contain more than three to four sentences.
+A sentence should not be longer than one and a half to two lines, and a paragraph should not contain more than three to four sentences.

 3. Handle promotions with care

 It escaped to occur mainly in blog posts, that the sidebar is full of related articles, offers or other things.
 Studies show, that these elements may overwhelm readers ’attention, who are therefore more likely to close the page.